Lois Lane | Jimmy Olsen | Ambush Bug | Steel

 - And I Must Scream: Atlee states she was fully awake when Satanna performed the operation that switched her brain with Ultra-Humanite.

 - Beware the Nice Ones: Atlee is a pretty nice person for the most part but she is not to be trifled with.
 She once threatened to blind and kill Satanna to make the villain deactivate the gravity well device she put on Power Girl's chest.

 - The Bus Came Back: After being missing for a while since the end of the Connor/Palmiotti run, Atlee returned in Starfire's solo book.

 - The Champion: To the people of Strata.

-- Characterization Marches On: Originally she was an Aloof Dark-Haired Girl who who actually threatened Power Girl just because she put her hand on her.
+- Characterization Marches On: Originally Atlee was an Aloof Dark-Haired Girl who actually threatened Power Girl just because she put her hand on her.
 When she became a character in Karen's book she was depicted as a cheery, peppy, and nonsensical adolescent, completely innocent about surface life, and hailing from a society who apparently banished malice and human greed from their lifestyles.

 - Dishing Out Dirt: Like the previous Terras, she can control earth and earthly materials and substances.

-- Good Is Not Soft: When Satanna placed a Gravity Will in Power Girl's chest to kill her, Atlee threatened to torture and kill Satanna if she did not save Power Girl's life.
+- Good Is Not Soft: When Satanna placed a Gravity Well in Power Girl's chest to kill her, Atlee threatened to torture and kill Satanna if she did not save Power Girl's life.
 Her mini-series also shows her being willing to use lethal force.

 - Hates Being Touched: As mentioned above, she threatened to hurt Power Girl for touching her and dealt a harsh blow to Silver Banshee for putting her hands on her.
 In fairness, she was also naked when Karen touched her as well as angry at having her blood taken by Dr. Mid-Nite while she was in a coma and Silver Banshee did threaten to kill her.